 3. Providing heat

 Over the last few years, the concept of bioheat has continued to grow.
 It relies on using biofuel such as biodiesel, being used as a source of heating.
 It replaces wood, which is the most practical heating method.

 A blend of biodiesel for heating can also reduce the emission of both sulfur dioxide and nitrogen.
 This heat can also be used in cooking, replacing kerosene which is primarily used in stoves and non-wick lanterns.

 Biofuel is environmentally-friendly and can therefore be used to clean up oil spills and grease.
 It has been tested to work as a potential cleaning agent for areas where crude oil contaminates the water.
 The results have also been found to increase the recovery areas and allow it to be removed from the water even if biodiesel is spilled or released into the environment, it causes far less damage than fossil diesel, as it is less combustible.
 It is safe to handle, store, and transport, making it ideal for cleaning oil spills

 Biodiesel is vital in vehicle engines as it reduces the sulfur concentration, where sulfur provides the most lubricity of the fuel.
 As such, biodiesel keeps the engine functioning properly and avoids premature infection failure

 Benefits of Biodiesel fuel

-Bio degradation rates of biodiesel is another area of discussion.
+Biodegradation rates of biodiesel is another area of discussion.
 It degrades much faster than petrol and diesel.
-Some reports suggest in a period of 28 days.
-The areas of concern with the generation of biodiesel is a rut in the agricultural patterns for rearing biodiesel crops.
-Monotonous growth of the same crop will affect the ecology and the quality of the land.
+The area of concern with the generation of biodiesel is a rut in the agricultural patterns for rearing biodiesel crops.
+The monotonous growth of the same crop will affect the ecology and the quality of the land.